fbpx Skip to content

 A butterfly sitting atop a pink cone flower

-learn more about having an ecologically sustainable yard
+Learn more about having an ecologically sustainable yard but clicking on the image above.

 And speaking of community, one of the best reasons to start harvesting rainwater is that if you teach and encourage others to do the same, you will help to spread the culture of rainwater collection and in turn help your community and the environment.
 It is always important to remember that every living thing on the planet needs water to survive so we as humans must expand our idea of community to the plants and animals that surround us.